 FEI Annex 4.
-Cones: The Bridge
+Cones: The Bridge and the water obstacle

-Dimensions: 10m x 3m; maximum 35cm high with fan shaped wings.
+Dimensions:

-Cones required at both ends adjacent to bridge, with red and white letters A at entrance and B at exit, set at a constant clearance of 2.0 metres meters for all classes.
+10m x 3m; maximum 35 cm high with fan shaped wings; Cones required at both ends adjacent to bridge, with red and white letters A at entrance and letters B at exit, set at a constant clearance of 2.0 metres for all classes.

 FEI Annex 5.
-Cones: Alternative / Option Cones
+Cones: Alternative/Option Cones